OutlierVentures/H2O/README.md

 ./launch
 ```

-Hard errors will need a restart of the components that exited (typically backend, restart with `./backend/run`).
+Hard errors will need a restart of the components that exited (this will typically be backend, restart it with `cd backend && ./run`).

 #### Running components individually